Joseph H. Bearns Prize

-The Joseph H. Bearns Prize in Music was established on February 3, 1921, by Lillia M. Bearns, in memory of her father.
-It was her desire to encourage talented young composers in the United States.
-The Prize, administered by Columbia University, is open to United States citizens who are at least 18 and no more than 25 years of age, and is divided among larger-form works (orchestral, choral, etc.) and smaller-form works (soli, quartet, sextet, etc.).
-The Prize is one of the largest given to young American composers, totaling $7200 in 2006.
+The Joseph H. Bearns Prize in Music was established on February 3, 1921, by Lillia M. Bearns in memory of her father.
+The purpose of the prize is to encourage talented young composers in the United States.
+Administered by Columbia University, the prize is open to United States citizens who are between 18 and 25 years old.
+It is divided into two categories: larger-form works (such as orchestral and choral compositions) and smaller-form works (such as solos, quartets, and sextets).
+The Joseph H. Bearns Prize is one of the most significant awards granted to young American composers, and in 2006, it amounted to a total of $7,200.